 - rough sleeping

-If you are 16 to 17 years old and at risk of homelessness, please contact our Youth Homeless Team.
+If you're 16 to 17 years old and at risk of homelessness, contact our Youth Homeless Team.

 - a tenancy agreement

 - notice to quit